-Iron-on isn't just for fabrics anymore!
-Customize your home decor, including wood and paper.
+Iron-on aren't limited to just fabrics.
+Customize home décor, including wood and paper.

-How do I apply iron-on to non-fabric materials?
+How do I apply iron-on film to non-fabric materials?

-- It must be flat so the Cricut EasyPress heat plate can make full contact when applying your iron-on design.
+- It must be flat so the heat plate can make full contact with your iron-on design.

 - Plug in and power on your Cricut EasyPress.

-- Set the Cricut EasyPress temperature and timer to the setting that is recommended for your base material.
-You can find these settings on the Quick Reference card that came in the EasyPress box and welcome booklet, or you can click here to find an expanded chart of recommended settings.
+- Set the temperature and timer to the setting that is recommended for your base material.
+Use this Interactive Quick Reference Guide to find the right settings for your project.

-- Place the EasyPress over your image and press the Time button to start the timer.
-Then remove your hand from the Cricut EasyPress so that you don't accidently move it as it heats the iron-on film.
+- Place Cricut EasyPress over your image and press the Go button to start the timer.
+Next, remove your hand from Cricut EasyPress so it stays in place as it heats the iron-on film.

-- If the iron-on film is moved as it is heating, the softened adhesive may cause the iron-on film to slip, leaving behind an outline of adhesive residue.
+- If the iron-on film is moved as it heats, the softened adhesive may cause the iron-on film to slip, leaving an outline of adhesive residue.

-- Remove the Cricut EasyPress when the timer beeps.
-While the iron-on film is still warm, rub it a bit with a balled up cloth.
-This is called burnishing, and will help the iron-on film to adhere
+- Remove Cricut EasyPress when the timer beeps.
+While the iron-on film is still warm, rub it a bit with a balled-up cloth.
+This technique is called burnishing, and it helps the iron-on film adhere to the base material.

-- If you need to use a press-cloth or teflon sheet to protect your base material, the EasyPress time and/or temperature may need to be increased.
+- If you need to use a press cloth or teflon sheet to protect your base material, you may need to increase the time and/or temperature.